Town Spotlight: What it’s like living in Wellesley

 Commuting into the city

-If the top-rated schools weren’t enough, many families opt for Wellesley because of its easy commute to Boston and Cambridge.
-Conveniently located near the Mass Pike, 95/128 and Route 9, it’s easy to access the city, Logan Airport and many other areas from this sought-after suburb.
+If the top-rated schools weren’t enough, many families opt for living in Wellesley because of its easy commute to Boston and Cambridge.
+Conveniently located near the Mass Pike, 95/128, and Route 9, it’s easy to access the city, Logan Airport, and many other areas from this sought-after suburb.
 The commute into Boston by car is about 30 minutes on a light traffic day.

 Year-round family-friendly activities and amenities

-There’s always something to do in Wellesley.
-In the warmer months, residents hit Morses Pond for swimming, kayaking and sunbathing—season passes are just $100 per family.
+There’s always something to do for people visiting and living in Wellesley.
+In the warmer months, residents hit Morses Pond for swimming, kayaking, and sunbathing—season passes are available per family.
 In the winter, locals head to the surrounding mountains for skiing, snowboarding, and tubing.
-And year-round residents enjoy taking walks through many of the trails and paths throughout town, covering 43 miles in all.
+And year-round residents enjoy walking through many trails and paths throughout town, covering 43 miles in all.

-There’s also the Wellesley Sports Center coming in spring 2019 which will feature two NHL-size hockey rinks, two pools, a turf field, a fitness facility and more.
+The Wellesley Sports Center is another hotspot featuring two NHL-size hockey rinks, two pools, a turf field, a fitness facility, and more.

-Wellesley has many sports programs and recreational offerings year round.
-Whether your child is interested in football, baseball, soccer, basketball, lacrosse, field hockey or dance, your child will have an activity here in any season.
+The town has many sports programs and recreational offerings year-round for everyone living in Wellesley.
+Whether your child is interested in football, baseball, soccer, basketball, lacrosse, field hockey, or dance, your child will have an activity here in any season.

 Wellesley is home to three colleges: Wellesley College, Babson College, and Mass Bay Community College.
-Many of the school clubs and teams utilize the college’s facilities for practices and games.
-And there is a walking path around Lake Waban on the Wellesley College campus…especially pretty to view the fall foliage!
+Many school clubs and teams utilize the college’s facilities for practices and games.
+And there is a walking path around Lake Waban on the Wellesley College campus, particularly beautiful during the fall.

-And when you want to get out?
-Nantucket, Martha’s Vineyard, the Cape, New Hampshire, Vermont, Maine, and Rhode Island are within driving distance and have become popular vacation hotspots for residents.
+And when you do want to get out?
+Residents living in Wellesley have easy access to Nantucket, Martha’s Vineyard, the Cape, New Hampshire, Vermont, Maine, and Rhode Island are within driving distance and have become popular vacation hot spots.

-If you are looking to meet people and get involved, check out the Wellesley Mothers Forum, the Wellesley Hills Junior Women’s Club, and your local school’s PTO.
+If you want to meet people and get involved, check out the Wellesley Mothers Forum, the Wellesley Hills Junior Women’s Club, and your local school’s PTO.
 Wellesley is an active community with many ways to engage and give back.

 It all starts with preschool

-A love for learning starts with preschool in Wellesley, and there are some excellent options to choose from.
+A love for learning starts with preschools living in Wellesley, and there are some excellent options.
 Popular schools include:

 Children’s Corner Nursery School